 Who Is Terry Crews?

-Terry Crews was born in Flint, Michigan, in 1968 and was drafted by the NFL's Los Angeles Rams in 1991.
+Terry Crews was drafted by the NFL's Los Angeles Rams in 1991.
 After several years playing pro football, Crews retired and pursued an acting career, which took flight on the big screen in 2000's The 6th Day.
 Many film roles have followed, among them White Chicks (2004), The Expendables (2010) and its sequels, and Bridesmaids (2011).
 Crews has also found success on the small screen, having recurring roles on Are We There Yet?, Arrested Development and Brooklyn Nine-Nine.
 Also known for appearing in a series of Old Spice commercials, Crews launched The Family Crews in 2010, a reality series starring his whole family.

 Early Years and NFL Career

 Terry Crews was born in Flint, Michigan, on July 30, 1968.
 He graduated from Flint’s Southwestern Academy before earning an Art Excellence Scholarship to attend the prestigious Interlochen Center for the Arts.
 He then earned a full scholarship to play football at Western Michigan University, where he was an art major.